stevenwdv/fathom-shadow/docs/training.rst

 Training is done for one type at a time.
 If you have types that depend on other types, train the other types first.

-As the first step of the training loop, use FathomFox's Vectorizer or :command:`fathom-vectorize` to emit feature vectors for all your training samples.
+As the first step of the training loop, use FathomFox's Vectorizer to emit feature vectors for all your training samples.
 It's a good idea to check these JSON files into the same repository as your samples and ruleset code, for later reproducibility.
 If you have validation samples ready, vectorize them, too, into a separate file.

 Next, invoke the trainer.
 Here is its online help, to give you a sense of its capabilities: